Pennsylvania Financial Assistance Programs.

-Get help and assistance in all cities and counties, including Philadelphia and Pittsburgh.
-In addition to the state as wel as government assistance programs listed below, find organizations and charities in Pennsylvania that can provide you with assistance paying your bills, rent, food, health care, and more.
+Get help and find assistance in all cities and counties listed below, including Philadelphia and Pittsburgh.
+In addition to the state as wel as government assistance programs listed below, find organizations and charities in Pennsylvania that can provide you with assistance paying your bills, rent, food, health care, grants and more.

-A program created by the state Treasury Department and Pennsylvania Credit Union Association to help Pennsylvanians get away from payday lenders.
+A program created by the state government Treasury Department and Pennsylvania Credit Union Association to help Pennsylvanians get away from payday lenders or other outstanding debt.
 It helps facilitate short term grants and loans from legitimate financial services.
 This program provides short term, low interest rate loans that are better options than payday lenders.
 (1-800-932-0661), extension 5221.

 Temporary Assistance for Needy Families (TANF), also known as Cash Assistance

-The Pennsylvania Department of Public Welfare is committed to helping low-income individuals and families that are living in Pennsylvania move to independence.
+The Pennsylvania Department of Public Welfare is committed to helping low-income individuals and families move to independence.
 There is cash paid out through the Temporary Assistance for Needy Families program.
-TANF will provide money and grants for dependent children and their relative or parents with whom they live, and for pregnant women if needed.
+TANF will provide money and government grants for dependent children and their relative or parents with whom they live, and for pregnant women if needed.
 Apply at your local county government office, or more on applying for welfare.

 PACE and PACENET